 - Read more about product liability on the Australian Competition and Consumer Commission website.

-- Talk to a number of insurance companies and brokers to discuss what is best for you - search our directory for insurance and broker associations, or check the phone book.
+- Talk to a number of insurance companies and brokers to discuss what is best for you - search our directory for insurance and broker and industry associations, or check the phone book.

 - See information about insurance in your state or territory.